J.Crew

 J.Crew Group, Inc., is an American multi-brand, multi-channel, specialty retailer.
 The company offers an assortment of women's, men's, and children's apparel and accessories, including swimwear, outerwear, lounge-wear, bags, sweaters, denim, dresses, suiting, jewelry, and shoes.

+In 2010, it sold via retail outlets, mail order catalogs, and an online store.
 As of August 2016, it operated more than 450 retail stores throughout the United States.
-The company conducts its business through retail, factory, crew cuts, Madewell stores, catalogs, and online.

 On May 4, 2020, the company announced that it would apply for bankruptcy protection amidst the COVID-19 pandemic.
+J. Crew successfully exited bankruptcy protection in September 2020.

 History

 Formation and catalog growth

 In 1947, Mitchell Cinader and Saul Charles founded Popular Merchandise, Inc., a store that did business as Popular Club Plan and sold low-priced women's clothing marketed through in-home demonstrations.
 Throughout the mid-1980s, sales from catalog operations grew rapidly.
 "Growth was explosive—25 to 30 percent a year," Cinader later recollected in The New York Times.
 Annual sales grew from $3 million to more than $100 million over five years.
 In 1985, the "Clifford & Wills" brand was launched, selling women's clothing that was more affordable than the Popular Merchandise line.
 In 1987, two executives left the company to start their own catalog, Tweeds.

 The 1980s marked a booming sales period for catalog retail giants Lands' End, Talbots, and L. L. Bean.
 Popular Merchandise initiated its own catalog operation, focusing on leisurewear for upper-middle-class customers, aiming for a Ralph Lauren look at a much lower price.
 The first Popular Club Plan catalog was mailed to customers in January 1983 and continued under that name until 1989.
 Popular Club Plan catalogs often showed the same garment in more than one picture with close-up shots of the fabrics, so customers could get a sense of how the garment looked on the body and be assured of the company's claims of quality.